madokaiskami/Restar/README.md

-# Re*Star: Reliable Sentiment Re-Rating for Product Reviews
+# Re*Star: Sentiment Re-Rating for Product Reviews

+This is a course project of MLops.

 Re*Star is a production-style machine learning project that "re-stars" Amazon review text.
 The model predicts the textual sentiment (negative / neutral / positive) for a review and optionally